Trinity church islington PRIVACY NOTICE

 Your personal data will be treated as strictly confidential.
 We will not share your information with third parties without your consent unless the law requires us to do so.
 It is likely that we will need to share your data with some or all of the following (but only where necessary):

 Within Trinity Church Islington: We will share your data amongst staff, trustees, treasurers, elders, small group leaders, for example, only when it is relevant to do so.
-When you give us your email address or phone number, for example, that is stored in our staff-only database (we use Zadok, a bespoke database created for Trinity.)
+When you give us your email address for church communications that is stored in Mailchimp.
 Staff use that information for their specific roles and if you join a small group or serving team that information may be collected by leaders of those groups.
-Alternatively it may be passed on from the staff-only database.
+Alternatively it may be passed on from Mailchimp.
 Children’s data may be seen by their leaders on a Sunday.

 For legal compliance: We may be legally obliged to share some information to comply with UK law.
 For example as a registered charity our accounts need to be audited by a 3rd party accountant.
 We also need to fulfil our legal obligations for safeguarding (e.g. DBS checks), for which it may be necessary to share your information with law enforcement bodies.

 Agents, servants and contractors: We use a variety of 3rd party systems to help Trinity Church Islington function and provide services that we could not provide in-house.
-Examples of these are: Google for administrative tools like Google Forms, Sheets and Docs, Dropbox for file storage, Stewardship for accountancy services and WordPress for our blog.
+Examples of these are: Google for administrative tools like Google Forms, Sheets and Docs, Stewardship for accountancy services and Squarespace for our website & Wordpress for our blog.